 You can deploy the service for a custom skill either as an AWS Lambda function or a web service.
 Smart home skills can only be hosted using Lambda.

-Skill: A capability or ability of Alexa.
+- A robust set of actions or tasks that are accomplished by Alexa.
 Alexa provides a set of built-in skills (such as playing music), and developers can use the Alexa Skills Kit to give Alexa new skills.
-A skill includes both the code (in the form of a cloud-based service) and the configuration provided on the developer portal.
-See also custom skill and smart home skill.
+A skill includes both the code (in the form of a cloud-based service) and the configuration provided on the developer console.

-Smart home skill: A skill intended to control smart home devices such as lights and thermostats.
-When using the Smart Home Skill API, the API defines the requests the skill can handle (device directives) and the words the users say to make those requests.
+- A skill intended to control smart home devices such as lights and thermostats.
+When using the smart home skill API, the API defines the requests the skill can handle, such as device directives, and the words the users say to make those requests.